Bobby McFerrin: Career

 In July 2003, McFerrin was awarded an Honorary Doctorate of Music from Berklee College of Music during the Umbria Jazz Festival where he conducted two days of clinics.

 In 2009, McFerrin and psychologist Daniel Levitin hosted The Music Instinct, a two-hour documentary produced by PBS and based on Levitin's best-selling book This Is Your Brain on Music.
 Later that year, the two appeared together on a panel at the World Science Festival.

 McFerrin was given a lifetime achievement award at the A Cappella Music Awards on May 19, 2018.
 He received the National Endowment for the Arts Jazz Masters award on August 20, 2020.

 McFerrin was honored with the Grammy Awards Lifetime Achievement Award in 2022.
 This award is given to "performers who, during their lifetimes, have made creative contributions of outstanding artistic significance to the field of recording."

 Personal life

 McFerrin is married to Debbie Green and has three children; musicians Taylor and Madison, and actor Jevon.

-In a 2023 interview with Daniel Levitin, McFerrin revealed that he had been diagnosed with Parkinson's disease, prompting him to sell his home in rural Pennsylvania and move to San Francisco.
+In a 2023 interview with Daniel Levitin, McFerrin revealed that he had been diagnosed with Parkinson's disease, prompting McFerrin to sell his home in the Roxborough neighborhood of Philadelphia and move to San Francisco.

 Vocal technique

 As a vocalist, McFerrin often switches rapidly between modal and falsetto registers to create polyphonic effects, performing both the main melody and the accompanying parts of songs.
 He makes use of percussive effects created both with his mouth and by tapping on his chest.
-He is also capable of multiphonic singing.
+McFerrin is also capable of multiphonic singing.

 A document of McFerrin's approach to singing is his 1984 album The Voice, the first solo vocal jazz album recorded with no accompaniment or overdubbing.